StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Introduction

 \section{Introduction}

 Paraphrasing, the act of using different sentences with the same meaning \cite{bhagat2013paraphrase}, is strongly related to the text style conversion or transfer \cite{yamshchikov2020style}.
-While prior studies often modify sentiment or offensiveness \cite{logeswaran2018content,dos2018fighting}, in view of paraphrase, it should be well checked whether the core content of the sentence is maintained during the conversion process.
+While prior studies often modify sentiment or offensiveness \cite{logeswaran2018content,dos2018fighting}, in view of paraphrasing, it should be well checked whether the core content of the sentence is maintained during the conversion process.
 If the sentence meaning stays the same while changing politeness or formality \cite{rao2018dear}, we can call it paraphrasing or rewriting.
 Such styles can be represented in diverse ways across genre, domain, and language \cite{jhamtani2017shakespearizing,fu2018style,yang2019generating}.

+Up to date, paraphrasing has been adopted as a useful strategy for text data augmentation.
+For instance, recent text augmentation schemes such as \newcite{dhole2021nl} exploit various automatic rewriting tools such as abbreviating, transliteration, lexical shift etc., while paraphrasing through text style transfer is one of them.
+The approach bases on unsupervised learning of English text styles, following the scheme of \newcite{krishna-etal-2020-reformulating}.
+However, automatic style transfer may not always guarantee the naturalness of the sentence and the preservation of core contents.
+Also, it is not easy to attain direct text style transfer pairs from unsupervised and automatic approaches.
+This challenge is visible in the languages with a comparably lower amount of resources, where substantial resources are not guaranteed for each desired text style.

+In this light, we attempt to make up a solid scheme for the manual construction of text style transfer database, in a less studied language, Korean.
 We deal with the scheme of constructing a corpus of style-variant paraphrases for directive sentences such as questions and commands, targeting the Korean language where politeness (suffix) and honorifics play a significant role in conversation \cite{strauss2005indexicality}.
 Here, we consider topic and speech act as attributes constituting the directive sentence \cite{cho2020discourse} and construct a formal style paraphrase set using the natural language queries displaying each topic and speech act.
-Finally, style-variant paraphrase pairs are obtained by manual conversion to informal sentences in consideration of content preservation, and is to be released publicly as the first open text style transfer dataset in Korean.
-Our contributions are the following:
+Finally, style-variant paraphrase pairs are obtained by manual conversion from formal to informal sentences in consideration of content preservation, and are to be released publicly as the first open text style transfer dataset in Korean.
+Our contribution is as follows: